QuantEcon/lecture-python-intro/lectures/inflation_history.md

 plt.show()
 ```

-## Starting and Stopping Big Inflations
+## Starting and stopping big inflations

-It is striking how **quickly** (log) price levels in Austria, Hungary, Poland, and Germany leveled off after rising so quickly.
+It is striking how *quickly* (log) price levels in Austria, Hungary, Poland, and Germany leveled off after rising so quickly.

 These "sudden stops" are also revealed by the permanent drops in three-month moving averages of inflation for the four countries plotted above.